asenanian/coursedev/README.md

 # coursedev

-## shared
+# shared

-`:shared` contains datatypes to be serialized.
-Each added datatypes must be added to the register function in MyPackets.java.
+':shared' contains datatypes to be serialized.
+Class to handle client-side communication with server is located in core/managers/ClientInterface
-## core
-Class for client side communication is located in core/managers/ClientInterface.